Jenyus-Org/graphql-utils/graphql-utils/README.md

 ## Installation

-`@jenyus-org/graphql-utils` can be installed by running one of the following commands:
+`@jenyus-org/graphql-utils` can be installed from NPM by running one of the following commands:

 NPM: